Champions League Classics: Galatasaray 3-2 Real Madrid

 Article body

-A 3-0 first-leg win gave Real Madrid a decent cushion to take to Istanbul, but Galatasaray were to make them fight all the way to reach a record 24th semi-final.WATCH FULL MATCH RE-RUN FROM 17:00 CET
+A 3-0 first-leg win gave Real Madrid a decent cushion to take to Istanbul, but Galatasaray were to make them fight all the way to reach a record 24th semi-final.WATCH AS-LIVE

 Context